 Frequently Asked Questions

-Can I use unspecified anemia ICD 10 codes safely?
+Can unspecified anemia codes be used safely?

-Do lab results alone support anemia ICD 10 coding?
+Do lab results alone justify anemia coding?